 The first in a series of books about London’s wildlife.
 This edition focuses on the green spaces of North, South and West London.
 Stretching from Richmond Park to Ruislip Woods.
 Featuring Bushy Park, Barnes Wetlands, Kew Gardens, Gunnersbury Triangle, Crane Park, Chiswick House and many others.

-James Yates is an award-winning photographer who lives in Chiswick and shoots wildlife photos in west London.
+James Yates is an award-winning London wildlife photographer who lives in Chiswick and shoots wildlife photos in West London.
 Photographic Awards include: International Garden Photographer of the Year 2018,2019, 2020

 Ian Alexander writes the ObsessedByNature blog and has written for the London Wildlife Trust.
-His book “An English Love Affair with Nature” tells the story of the English people’s long, tangled and passionate romance, how we fell in love, and why we are still obsessed by nature.
+He wrote the book An English Love Affair with Nature.
+This tells the story of the English people’s long, tangled and passionate romance for nature.